CODE-12/SeqU/readMeForWork.txt

 this files used for split TASKS And write description Need To Read & write The Changes Happen in the project

-Be Focus And Active :) HAVe FUN Babys
+Be Focus And Active :) HAVe FUN ktkit

 folder files:
     -jsSrc: Contains JavaScript files